- Published on

 636/tcp open tcpwrapped

-3268/tcp open ldap Microsoft Windows Active Directory LDAP (Domain: rustykey.htb0., Site: Default-First-Site-Name)
+3268/tcp open LDAP Microsoft Windows Active Directory LDAP (Domain: rustykey.htb0., Site: Default-First-Site-Name)

 3269/tcp open tcpwrapped